-If you wish to holiday in Malaga and visit other beautiful beaches in the area, you can reach the nearby beaches in Nerja – with its characteristic white houses, in San Pedro or Estepona, in Sotogrande – appreciated for its natural beauty and tranquility, in Benalmadena – 9 km of attractive beaches and a unique, vibrant nightlife.
+If you wish to visit other beautiful beaches in the area, you can reach the nearby beaches in Nerja – with its characteristic white houses, in San Pedro or Estepona, in Sotogrande – appreciated for its natural beauty and tranquility, in Benalmadena – 9 km of attractive beaches and a unique, vibrant nightlife.

 Photo by kdperico